-Subject to matters disclosed in Item 3 (Legal Proceedings) of this Report, none of these subsidiaries are engaged in any bankruptcy, receivership or similar proceedings.
-Also, for the period covered by this Report, these subsidiaries are neither parties to any transaction which involves material reclassification, merger, consolidation or purchase or sale of a significant amount of assets, except as otherwise discussed herein.
+None of these subsidiaries are engaged in any bankruptcy, receivership or similar proceedings.
+Also, to date, these subsidiaries are neither parties to any transaction which involves material reclassification, merger, consolidation or purchase or sale of a significant amount of assets, except as otherwise discussed herein.